-The Human Rights Film Series, first organized in 2000 and presented by the Center for Social Media and the Center for Human Rights & Humanitarian Law, showcases the power of film to educate and advocate about human rights.
+The Human Rights Film Series, first organized in 2000 and presented by the Center for Media and Social Impact and the Center for Human Rights & Humanitarian Law, showcases the power of film to educate and advocate about human rights.

-All films will be shown at 5:30pm at the American University Katzen Arts Center with discussion to follow in the Abramson Family Recital Hall.The 2012 Series will have screenings of the following films:
+All films will be shown at 7:00pm at the Malsi Doyle and Michael Forman Theater located on the second floor of the McKinley Building on American University's main campus, with discussion to follow.The 2014 Series will have screenings of the following films:

 The Human Rights Film Series is free and open to the public.